Start An Annual Dad Plan This Year

 February 8, 2019

-A lot of Dads are hesitant to plan a Dad-Kids Trip for the mere fact that they are unsure of where to go.
-The destination you choose is not important.
-What is important is making the trip an annual tradition, something your children can get excited about doing with their Dads every year.
+Now that you’ve set your dates it’s time to come up with your destination.
+To be honest, the destination you choose is not very important.
+What is important is making the trip an annual tradition, something they get excited about doing with their Dads every year.
 So, if you’re not sure about where you want to go, here are some pointers to help spark an idea:

 New Locations: Make it a tradition that every year, you and your kid visit a new major city or state.
 You can get a wall map and, together, map out a plan to visit a new state or capital city every year, putting pins in the ones you have been to together (and even pinning up memorabilia from each trip).